komodorio/docs/docs/Learn/Annotations.md

 # Komodor Kubernetes Annotations

 Komodor annotations enable users to create static and dynamic hyperlinks to other solutions and resources.

-For example, you can use Annotations to provide hyperlinks to the following
+For example, you can use Annotations to provide hyperlinks to the following:

 - Source Control like Git
 - DevOps tools